genesis-hub/cube-selector/methods/README.md

 ```
 ***
 ### Installation
-* To use these methods, you must first download the library core, connect it, or edit the code, see below:
+* To use these methods, you must first download the library core, connect it.
 1. <script src="cube-selector.js"></script>
 2. <script src="'method'.js"></script>>